HappyBlocks-Mc/HappyBlocks-Mc.github.io/README.md

 </div>

-Welcome to the GitHub repository of HappyBlocks, the website of the happyBlocks Minecraft server !
+Welcome to the GitHub repository of HappyBlocks, the website of the HappyBlocks Minecraft server !

 ## Installation & modification